My first kiss happened at my best friend’s house. It was a Saturday night in April. I was fifteen.

 This boy started dating someone else—a girl I knew who seemed nice.
 Celena was in the kitchen with the refrigerator door open when I asked, “Is this how you felt when I did this to you?”
 She looked at me, shocked.
 I held her stare for a moment, and then said, “I’m sorry.”

 I don’t remember what she said.
 I know she didn’t’ say, “That’s okay,” or, “I’m your best friend no matter what.”
 That was never Celena’s style.
 What I do remember is this: Celena wordlessly walking over to the table where I was and putting a tub of Cool Whip between us.
-She handed me a candy cane, and she opened up a bag of Chex Mix and sat down, and together, we ruined our dinner.
+She handed me a candy cane, and she opened up a bag of Chex Mix and sat down, and together we ruined our dinner.

-I cannot justify or explain one bit of my behavior in this anecdote, but I can remember, very clearly, all those feelings: how hard I was laughing at Eddie Murphy; that mellow, sweet feeling of hanging out with friends that are as close as family; the way my stomach flipped when Brian knocked on the door; the intense feeling I had standing with him in the dark, the way my eyes stung and my stomach hollowed out when I said I’m sorry to Celena.
+I cannot justify or explain one bit of my behavior in this anecdote, but I can remember, very clearly, all those feelings: how hard I was laughing at Eddie Murphy; that mellow, sweet feeling of hanging out with friends that are as close as family; the way my stomach flipped when Neal knocked on the door; the intense feeling I had standing with him in the dark, the way my eyes stung and my stomach hollowed out when I said I’m sorry to Celena.

 I suppose someone could argue that what I felt wasn’t really love, but I did feel something.
 It was colorful, and vivid, and electric, and I relished whatever it was.
 I think being a teenager is like tasting cinnamon gum for the first time and realizing what taste buds are.
 We know sour and sweet, spicy and salty, but not like this.